AdobeDocs/deliverability-learn.en/help/guidance-around-changes-to-google-and-yahoo.md

 DMARC is fully supported in Adobe currently but is not required.
 Use any free DMARC checker to see if you have DMARC setup for your subdomains, and if you do not, talk to your Adobe support team to see how best to go about getting that setup.

-You can also find more information about DMARC and how to implement it [here](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/technotes/implement-dmarc.html){target="_blank"} for Adobe Campaign or [here](https://experienceleague.adobe.com/docs/marketo/using/getting-started-with-marketo/setup/configure-protocols-for-marketo.html){target="_blank"} for Marketo Engage.
+You can also find more information about DMARC and how to implement it [here](https://experienceleague.adobe.com/docs/deliverability-learn/deliverability-best-practice-guide/additional-resources/technotes/implement-dmarc.html){target="_blank"} for Adobe Campaign, [here](https://experienceleague.adobe.com/docs/journey-optimizer/using/reporting/deliverability/dmarc-record-update.html?lang=en){target="_blank"} for AJO, or [here](https://experienceleague.adobe.com/docs/marketo/using/getting-started-with-marketo/setup/configure-protocols-for-marketo.html){target="_blank"} for Marketo Engage.

 ## 1-Click (List) Unsubscribe: